-Join Bryan O'Neil Hughes for an in-depth discussion in this video Working within file-size limitations, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Working within file-size limitations, part of Photoshop: Optimizing Performance.

 The first technique I want to talk about,…when it comes to working within Photoshop and…tuning the performance, is the awareness around file…size limitations, and what they can do to performance.…So, I have the exercise file open here, that's the 32 bit image.…It's made up of four high-res raw files.
 It's an HDR merge.…It's enormous.…It's almost a gig on disk, and you'll…notice Photoshop is going to move more slowly.…It's going…to run out of RAM more quickly, it's going to be reading and…writing from the scratch disk, and it's just not going to move as fast.…